RaphHaddad/blog/content/post/avoiding-disjointed-features-syndrome.md

 Although the table above satisfies all the requirements, it's still an unusable product.
-Another example is a disjointed document where paragraphs aren't orthographically consistent; such as the usage of different tense, or points of view (among other things).
+Another example is a disjointed document where paragraphs aren't orthographically consistent; such as the usage of different tense or points of view (among other things).

 There are several reason why the disjointed features syndrome may occur,